adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

 ## Pipeline construction

-1. **Reading the Data**: Now we will go step by step to create a pipeline starting with reading the data.
+### 1. **Reading the Data**

+Now we will go step by step to create a pipeline starting with reading the data.
 The data is read using **beam.io.ReadFromText()**.
 Here we will just read the input values and save it in a file.
 The output is stored in text file named simpleoutput.

     ```python
         def run(argv=None, save_main_session=True):